54 Fun Baby Shower Games

 What you'll need:

-• Pens and paper slips for each guest
+A pen and paper slips (for each guest)

 How to play:

-Ask guests to write down a saying or piece of advice that they associate with their mum or dad on a slip of paper.
+Ask guests to write down a saying or piece of advice that they associate with their parents on a slip of paper.
 The sayings should be short, for example: ‘Watching too much telly will give you square eyes’, ‘It costs nothing to smile!’ or ‘Never eat cheese before going to bed’.
-Then, put all the slips in a bowl, mix them up, and let everyone draw one (making sure no one draws her own saying).
-Have fun guessing who wrote each saying and whether she would say it to her own child.
+Then, put all the slips in a bowl, mix them up, and let everyone draw one (making sure no one draws their own saying).
+Have fun guessing who wrote each saying and whether they would say it to their own child.

 Who doesn’t love a classic egg and spoon race?
 Laughs are guaranteed with this energetic game.
 It also gives your guests the opportunity to show off their creative sides.